Werner-Thorn-Flesch Government: Steel sector

 The early 1980s were marked by a worsening of the steel crisis.
 Industrial production continued to decrease, and exports diminished.
 Inflation reached over 8%.
 In October 1982, the DAC, the "Division Anti-Crise" common to the steel companies, had a record headcount of 3,850.
 The steel industry Tripartite was almost permanently in session.

 To save the steel industry, the State had to strengthen its intervention.
 Through tax reductions and investment aids, it supported the restructuring and modernisation effort.
 However, the State's financial aid increasingly took on the characteristics of direct subsidies.
 This attracted the attention of the European Commission, which claimed that the state aid to the steel industry was incompatible with the competition rules of the Common Market.
 The Luxembourgish government defended itself by stating that the national aid was less than that in neighbouring countries.
 The government was also aware that in order to reduce production costs, they had to try to slow the evolution of the "sliding-scale" of salaries.
 However, every attempt to limit the extent of the index provoked outrage amongst the trade unions within the Tripartite.
 Nevertheless, the law of 8 April 1982 restricted the automatic indexation of salaries and limited the impact and frequency of index adjustments.
 In addition, it introduced a special levy, named the national investment contribution, of 5%.

 The various government actions undertaken since 1979, or 1975, had not succeeded in stabilising the sector.
 As soon as the Tripartite agreements were signed, the companies were once again making demands on the government.
 The government also undertook an in-depth examination of the real survival chances of Luxembourgish steel production.
 The task was given to Jean Gandois, a foreign expert who had also been consulted by the Belgian government on the restructuring of its steel industry.
 This double mandate opened the door to fruitful collaborations between Belgian and Luxembourgish companies.
-In his final report, Gandois advocated the concentration on the main sites of ARBED and the dismantling of less performing installations.
+In his final report, Gandois advocated the concentration on the main sites of ARBED and the dismantling of low-performing installations.
 The restructuring, scheduled to last until 1990, was to reduce average annual production to 3,5 million tonnes of steel, and the workforce to 10,500 workers.
 On 30 June 1983, the Chamber of Deputies passed a package of laws which came into force on 1 July and enabled the government to pursue the restructuring of the steel industry, in accordance with the Gandois report's recommendations.
 In parallel, the Luxembourgish government sought to cooperate with its Belgian counterpart in order to bring about collaborations and production exchanges.
 On 9 September 1983, a meeting took place in Luxembourg between Belgian and Luxembourgish ministers with the goal of defining a common strategy and organising the abandonment of certain sites.